 Visit product website here.

-Skip Hop Light Up Diaper Caddy
+Skip Hop Diaper Caddy

 Diapering station organizer with a light to illuminate items at night or in low light.